Optic disc drusen

 ODD have also been referred to as congenitally elevated or anomalous discs, pseudopapilledema, pseudoneuritis, buried disc drusen, and disc hyaline bodies.

+Presentation

 Anatomy

 The optic nerve is a cable connection that transmits images from the retina to the brain.
 It consists of over one million retinal ganglion cell axons.
 The optic nerve head, or optic disc is the anterior end of the nerve that is in the eye and hence is visible with an ophthalmoscope.
 It is located nasally and slightly inferior to the macula of the eye.
 There is a blind spot at the optic disc because there are no rods or cones beneath it to detect light.
 The central retinal artery and vein can be seen in the middle of the disc as it exits the scleral canal with the optic nerve to supply the retina.
 The vessels send branches out in all directions to supply the retina.

 Pathophysiology

 In children, optic disc drusen are usually buried and undetectable by fundoscopy except for a mild or moderate elevation of the optic disc.
 With age, the overlying axons become atrophied and the drusen become exposed and more visible.
 They may become apparent with an ophthalmoscope and some visual field loss at the end of adolescence.
 ODD can compress and eventually compromise the vasculature and retinal nerve fibers.
 Rarely, choroidal neovascularization may develop as the juxtapapillary nerve fibers are disrupted, with subsequent subretinal hemorrhage and retinal scarring.
 Even more rarely, vitreous hemorrhage may develop.